volodymyrhudyma/blog/content/blog/2020-06-04-getting-started-with-react.md

 ## Components

-Almost everything in React is component.
+Almost everything in React is a component.
 Think about components as of functions, which accept input (props) and return some output (React elements which describe what should be drawn on the screen).

 There are mainly 2 types of components in React: **class** and **functional** components.

 #### Class components

-Let's begin with an example of simple class component:
+Let's begin with an example of a simple class component:

 ```javascript
 import React from "react";